-The Vermont Arts Council and the Vermont Department of Buildings and General Services invite the public to visit the current exhibit of outdoor sculpture in the Council's Sculpture Garden.
+The Vermont Arts Council and the Vermont Department of Buildings and General Services maintain an exhibit of outdoor sculpture in the Council's Sculpture Garden.
 The garden is located at the Council offices at 134-136 State Street in Montpelier, next door to the Capital Region Visitors Center and is fully accessible.

 The Sculpture Garden is a public/private collaboration that features rotating two-year exhibits of contemporary sculpture created by Vermont artists.
 Designed in 2002 by Burlington landscape architects H. Keith Wagner and Associates, it offers a place to picnic or engage in quiet reflection in Montpelier's downtown.

 A collaborative exhibit curated by the Helen Day Art Center. brochure

 This piece represents the manifestation into sculpture of theoretical physics of the unknown and known universe.

 The mystery of opposing energies plays in concept, material, and form.
 The diametrical forces of life are exposed at their most fundamental, interesting, and engaging levels.
 In the apparent chaos of a beehive, there is order, purpose, and meaning.
 Polarity is like the food of nature and our own human genome; opposites attract, and within the tumultuous storm of attraction, we find passion, expression, and beauty.

 Steel Line Drawing by Meg McDevitt

 1/4” and 3/8” square stock is hand forged and manipulated to make a multi-line drawing.
 These drawings are related to the artist’s memories of excursions in Vermont—some everyday like her commute to and from home, and others more unique.

 Double Nipple Zeppelin Form, Expanded Form #3, and Expanded Form #7 by Rodrigo Nava